 (5) Source of Fee Payment

-Except for pre-petition retainers, all fees shall be paid through the plan and Counsel may not receive fees directly from the Debtor other than the pre-petition retainer, unless the Court orders otherwise.
+Except for pre-petition retainers, all fees shall be paid through the plan and Counsel may not receive fees directly from the Debtor, unless the Court orders otherwise.

 (6) Review of Fees